 Finding # Nature of Finding

-2019-014 Collateral of Depository
+2020-014 Collateral of Depository

-2019-015 Landfill Consent Decrees
+2020-015 Landfill Consent Decrees

-2019-016 Establishment of a Medical Malpractice Trust Fund
+2020-016 Establishment of a Medical Malpractice Trust Fund

-2019-017 Procurement Regulations
+2020-017 Procurement Regulations

-2019-018 Casino Control Commission
+2020-018 Casino Control Commission

-The Government's Responses to Findings
+The Government's Response to Findings

-The Government's responses to the findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
-The Government's responses were not subjected to the auditing procedures applied in the audit of the financial statements and accordingly, we express no opinion on them.
+Government Auditing Standards requires the auditor to perform limited procedures on the Government's response to the findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
+The Government's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.